-Each piece of constructed imagery is handcrafted using a variety of raw materials, including tissue and construction paper, drawings, sketches, photographs, and plants.
-The three-dimensional, densely layered piece is then photographed using an original device that preserves the mise-en-scène.
-The end effect is one of shadow theater, blending mythology, fantasy, and realism.
+Each piece of constructed imagery is handcrafted using a variety of raw materials, including tissue and construction paper, drawings, photographs, plants, and other natural materials.
+The resulting three-dimensional, densely layered piece is then photographed using an original technique that preserves the mise en scène.
+The end effect is an image of shadow theater, blending mythology, fantasy and reality.